-10 tips on how to create a customer journey map that provides real insights
+12 tips on how to create a customer journey map that provides real insights

 At the first glimpse, creating a customer journey map seems to be an intuitive thing.
 You’re working on projects related to customer experience every day and have a clear gut feeling about the customer journey anyway.
 So all you need to do is to use that paper template and some sticky notes to bring your thoughts on paper, right?
 Well...
 No.

 It’s true that creating a rough journey map – we call it a ‘shitty first draft’ – is no rocket science.
-However, that’s the beginning of the process, not the end!
+However, that’s just the beginning of the process, not the end!

 1. Stick to the basic methodology

 There is a methodological background of journey mapping that will help you focus on the right aspects and not get lost in irrelevant details.
-These ways of working have been applied by practitioners for many years and proved to be helpful to many teams.
+These ways of working have been applied by practitioners for many years and have proven to be helpful to many teams.
 Sticking to them will guide you through the process of creating a journey map.

 Current state vs future state

-Current-state journey maps are mostly used to find gaps in an existing experience and identify opportunities to improve services and physical or digital products.
+Current-state journey maps are mostly used to find gaps in an existing experience.
+They are made to identify opportunities and improve services and physical or digital products.